jackyzha0/jackyzha0.github.io/content/thoughts/the Self.md

 		- The self is self-specifying ([autopoietic](thoughts/autopoiesis.md)) and also [interdependent](thoughts/interdependence.md) (dependently originated process)
 3. Absolutism
 	- There exists a real independent self

+## Identity
+Essay by Jenny Odell and in [Kopi Chats on Substack](https://kopiclub.substack.com/p/letter-37-loneliness-vs-being-alone)

+> _“When I examine my identity, I do see an inalienable spirit grasping for infinity.
+But in the very same place, I also see an intersection of historical and cultural vectors, held up by **a web of countless reliances**.”_

+Reminds me of Indra's Net, that everything is [interdependent](thoughts/interdependence.md), [empty](thoughts/emptiness.md) of dependent origination.

+"Connective vulnerability is so frightening because sometimes we will be let down by others, unmoored from [friendships](thoughts/friendship.md) and relationships we thought were our anchors in life.
+But that doesn’t mean we shouldn’t try. (see: [nothing stops](posts/nothing%20stops.md))"